 Rotary heat exchangers have low freezing risk as to the wheels by definition defrost themselves while rotating.
 Freezing is only an issue at very low temperatures.

-See all our Rotary Heat Exchangers.
+See all our rotary heat exchangers.

 A plate heat exchanger is a type of energy recovery heat exchanger positioned within the supply and exhaust air streams of an air-handling system.

 A plate heat exchanger works in a rather straight forward process.
-Two neighboring plates create channels for the air to pass through.
+Two neighboring aluminum plates create channels for the air to pass through.
 The supply air passes on one side of the plate and the exhaust air on the other side.
 The heat in the exhaust air is transferred through the plate from the warmer air to the colder air.

 A very important parameter for the performance of a plate heat exchanger is the spacing between the plates.
 A narrow channel leads to high-pressure drop but also to high efficiency.
 The later means that more heat is transferred to the cold side.
 If a lower pressure drop is required, it is better to use a higher channel spacing.
 The trade-off is lower efficiency.